adopt-liveview/adopt-liveview/priv/pages/2024/04-11-my-first-liveview-project-en_US.md

 From now on you should have the same project as the last lesson working with the only exception that you should see a navigation bar at the top.

-If you had issues you can see the final code for this lesson using `git checkout my-first-liveview-project-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first-crud .git --branch my-first-liveview-project-done`.
+If you had any issues you can see the final code for this lesson using `git checkout my-first-liveview-project-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first-crud .git --branch my-first-liveview-project-done`.

 ## Recap!